 “A major mistake made by many start-ups around the world is focusing on the technology, the software, the product, and the design, but neglecting to ever figure out the business.
 And by “business” we simply mean how the company makes money by acquiring and serving its customers”.

-After meeting with hundreds of entrepreneurs and business owners over the years I believe Reid Hoffman’s got it spot on.
+After meeting with hundreds of entrepreneurs and business owners over the years I believe the LinkedIn co-founder and Blitzscaling author Reid Hoffman’s got it spot on.

 People tend to focus on specific parts of their business, such as which software packages are being used, which is the cheapest supplier, how to optimize internal processes…?